creyesmz/cicd_repo_tech_talk_university/README.md

 ## Requirements

-The following are the requirements you need to proceed with this demo, point 1 to 5 is explained below.
-For point 6, please go to official documentation if you have not already an IDE.
+The following are the requirements you need to proceed with this demo, from point 1 to 5 is explained below.
+For point 6, please go to the official documentation if you do not have already an IDE installed.
 Enjoy :)

 1. [DockerHub account](#DockerHub-account)
 2. [Github account](#Github-account)